Woocommerce

 $clerk_id = get_queried_object()->term_id;

-data-products="[<?php $items = WC()->cart->get_cart(); foreach( $items as $cart_item ){ $product_id = $cart_item['product_id']; echo $product_id; if ($cart_item != end($items)) {echo ",";} } ?>]"></span>";
+data-products='[<?php $items = WC()->cart->get_cart(); foreach( $items as $cart_item ){ $product_id = $cart_item['product_id']; echo $product_id; if ($cart_item != end($items)) {echo ',';} } ?>]'></span>";

 }

 The value set in add_action(), 5 in this example, tells WooCommerce the priority of the Content being added, which in turn influences how early the Content will be displayed in that Visual Hook.
-Note: When setting priority, WooCommerce only accepts multiples of 5.

 More info about WooCommerce website pages that use Visual Hooks: